Apple picks up Reese Witherspoon thriller starring Octavia Spencer

 Google’s Project Zero team discovered critical CPU flaw last year

 Apple is adding another TV project to its upcoming slate: Are You Sleeping, a crime show based on America’s love affair with true crime podcasts (which are, ultimately, all Apple’s fault).
-The show has a lot of star power attached, as its executive produced by Reese Witherspoon and will star Oscar-winning actress Octavia Spencer (via THR).
+The show has a lot of star power attached, as it’s executive produced by Reese Witherspoon and will star Oscar-winning actress Octavia Spencer (via THR).

 The series is also created by Nichelle Tramble Spellman, a writer and producer for The Good Wife, and one half of the creative team behind HBO’s controversial Confederate series.
-Spellman will also write the series, and ‘Serial’ producer Sarah Koenig will consult to make sure the true crime podcast elements have that real, true crime feel.
+Spellman will also write the series, and Serial producer Sarah Koenig will consult to make sure the true crime podcast elements have that real, true crime feel.

-This marks the fourth series Apple is reportedly working on, including the Amazing Stories anthology series revival, the as-yet unnamed morning news TV show drama starring Witherspoon and Jennifer Aniston, and the Ronald D. Moore-created space drama, all of which were picked up directly to series.
+This marks the fourth series Apple is reportedly working on, including the Amazing Stories anthology series revival, the as-yet unnamed morning news TV show drama starring Witherspoon and Jennifer Aniston and the Ronald D. Moore-created space drama, all of which were picked up directly to series.

 Are You Sleeping is based on a novel written by Kathleen Barber, which was published last summer and focuses on what happens to a murder victim’s daughter when a hit podcast sheds new light on her father’s murder.Featured Image: VALERIE MACON/Getty Images